kweinmeister/notebooks/README.md

 ## 20 Newsgroups data import script for Google Cloud AutoML Natural Language

 This [notebook](20_newsgroups_automl.ipynb) downloads the [20 newsgroups dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) using scikit-learn.
 This dataset contains about 18000 posts from 20 newsgroups, and is useful for text classification.
 The script transforms the data into a pandas dataframe and finally into a CSV file readable by [Google Cloud AutoML Natural Language](https://cloud.google.com/natural-language/automl).

+## How to use the Google Cloud Natural Language API

+This [notebook](google_cloud_natural_language_api.ipynb) demonstrates how to perform natural language tasks such as entity extraction, text classification, sentiment analysis, and syntax analysis using the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/docs).